 Warning signs include flashing lights, floaters, or blind spots.

-Sugical options are possible to correct this if done within 24 hours after detachment occurs.
+Surgical options are possible to correct this if done within 24 hours after detachment occurs.

-Hyperpigmenation RPE is intraretinal leakage of fluorescein which is Cystoid Macular Degeneration (CMD).
+Hyperpigmentation RPE is intraretinal leakage of fluorescein which is Cystoid Macular Degeneration (CMD).
 CMD, is damage to the retina that results in vision loss to Central Vision without changes to Peripheral Vision.

 Hamartoma of the Retina, also known as Retinal Hamartoma and Retinal Pigment Epithelium (CHRRPE or CHRPE), is when glial tissue is found in different parts of the eye.
 This causes blood vessels issues and pigment epithelium, resulting in profound vision loss.

 Combined hamartoma of the retina and the retinal pigment epithelium is a rare benign lesion in the macula, juxtapapillary, or peripheral location that is commonly found in children and that consists of the glial cells, vascular tissue, and sheets of pigment epithelial cells.